Snake River Valley Wine Tasting 2026: 10 Best Wineries to Visit

 Due to its altitude, the Snake River Valley experiences high temperature variation and intense sunlight, which is sufficient for the grapes growing there to ripen, even with the short growing season.

-White wines from this area are often acidic with crisp fruit flavors, while reds can be elegant but have the problem of possibly being thin and lacking ripe flavors.
+White wines from this area are often acidic with crisp fruit flavors, while reds are elegant and increasingly robust as winemakers master the high-altitude terroir.

 10 Wineries and Vineyards to Visit in the Snake River Valley